kenmaro3/idash2021/README.md

 <br>

 ### Accuracy point of view
-For accuracy, since we use CKKS not BFV, we can expect more flexible implementation for real number encoding, which leads us not to degrade the inference accuracy compared with raw inference as best as possible.
+Since we use CKKS scheme, we can achieve better accuracy than using BFV.
+We can expect more flexible implementation for real number encoding, which leads us not to degrade the inference accuracy compared with raw inference as best as possible.

 In conclusion, our coefficient encoding method using CKKS holds the advantage as described table bellow.